OpenRefine/OpenRefine/docs/docs/technical-reference/workflow-execution/runner-interface.md

 Grids can be created in three ways:
 - with `DatamodelRunner.create` by taking an existing list of rows, together with a column model and overlay models.
 This implies that all the rows in the grid have been loaded in memory beforehand, so this can represent a performance bottleneck.
 - with `DatamodelRunner.textFile` by reading a text file.
 This creates a one-column grid where each line of the file becomes a row of the grid.
 This can be used as a basis for importers which work on text-based formats.
-- with `DatamodelRunner.loadGridState` by reading a serialized grid, in our own format.
+- with `DatamodelRunner.loadGrid` by reading a serialized grid, in our own format.
 This is useful to load an existing project, for instance.

 Similar methods exist to load `ChangeData` objects.